dentarg/auth0-blog/_posts/2016-11-29-how-saml-authentication-works.markdown

 ---

-**TL;DR:** Most applications have user authentication as an integral part of their system.
-The need for various forms and protocols of authentication have increased over time.
-One of such protocols for authentication is SAML.
-In this article, you'll get to understand how SAML authentication works!
+**TL;DR:** User authentication is an integral part of most applications' systems, and the need for different forms and protocols of authentication has increased.
+One protocol is SAML, and in this article, you'll get to understand how it works!

 ---

 ## What is SAML?

 Security Assertion Markup Language (SAML) is an XML-based framework for authentication and authorization between two entities: a Service Provider and an Identity Provider.
 The Service Provider agrees to trust the Identity Provider to authenticate users.
-The Identity Provider authenticates users and provides to Service Providers an *authentication assertion* that indicates a user has been authenticated.
+In return, the Identity provider generates an *authentication assertion*, which indicates that a user has been authenticated.

-SAML is a standard for single sign-on (SSO).
-Exchange of authentication information is done through digitally signed XML documents.
-It's a complex single sign-on implementation that enables seamless authentication mostly between businesses and enterprises.
+SAML is a standard single sign-on (SSO) format.
+Authentication information is exchanged through digitally signed XML documents.
+It's a complex single sign-on (SSO) implementation that enables seamless authentication, mostly between businesses and enterprises.

-With SAML, you don't have to worry about typing in some authentication credentials, remembering and resetting passwords.
+With SAML, you don't have to worry about typing in authentication credentials or remembering and resetting passwords.

 ## Benefits of SAML Authentication

-Without much ado, the benefits of SAML authentication includes:
+Without much ado, the benefits of SAML authentication include:

-* **Standardization:** SAML is a standard format that allows seamless interoperability between systems independent of implementation.
-It takes away the common issues associated with vendor and platform-specific architecture and implementation.
+* **Standardization:** SAML is a standard format that allows seamless interoperability between systems, independent of implementation.
+It takes away the common problems associated with vendor and platform-specific architecture and implementation.

-* **Improved User Experience:** Providing users access to various service providers without additional authentication by allowing them sign in once allows for a faster and better user experience at each service.
-It eliminates the need for password issues such as reset and recovery.
+* **Improved User Experience:** Users can access multiple service providers by signing in just once, without additional authentication, allowing for a faster and better experience at each service provider.
+This eliminates password issues such as reset and recovery.

-* **Increased Security:** Security is a key aspect of software development.
-When it comes to enterprise applications, it is of extreme importance.
-SAML provides just one point of authentication, which happens at a secure identity provider and then SAML is used to transfer the identity to service providers.
-This form of authentication ensures that authentication credentials don't leave the firewall boundary.
+* **Increased Security:** Security is a key aspect of software development, and when it comes to enterprise applications, it is extremely important.
+SAML provides a single point of authentication, which happens at a secure identity provider.
+Then, SAML transfers the identity to service providers.
+This form of authentication ensures that credentials don't leave the firewall boundary.

-* **Loose coupling of directories:** SAML doesn't require user information to be maintained and synchronized between directories.
+* **Loose Coupling of Directories:** SAML doesn't require user information to be maintained and synchronized between directories.

-* **Reduced costs for Service Providers:** With SAML, you don't have to maintain account information accross multiple services.
+* **Reduced Costs for Service Providers:** With SAML, you don't have to maintain account information accross multiple services.
 The identity provider bears this burden.

-## How Does SAML Authentication Really Work?
+## How does SAML Authentication Really Work?

 Let's take an in-depth look at the process flow of SAML authentication in an application.
 SAML single sign-on authentication typically involves a service provider and an identity provider.
 The process flow usually involves the *trust establishment* and *authentication flow* stages.

-Consider this use case:
+Consider this example:

 - Our identity provider is **Auth0**
 - Our service provider is an enterprise HR portal called **Zagadat**